opencog/link-grammar/link-grammar/README.md

 2)  `const void *lg_error_set_handler_data(void * data);`

-Return the current error handler user data.
+Return the current error handler user-data.
 (This function is useful mainly for implementing correct language bindings, which may need to free previously-allocated user-data).